 Congress St / C St is a neighborhood that is on the ocean, a bay, or inlet.
 Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
 In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
 In addition to being coastal, Congress St / C St is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

-Did you know that the Congress St / C St neighborhood has more Irish and Armenian ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Congress St / C St neighborhood has more Lithuanian and Eastern European ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 26.0% of this neighborhood's residents have Irish ancestry and 1.0% have Armenian ancestry.
+In fact, 2.4% of this neighborhood's residents have Lithuanian ancestry and 2.6% have Eastern European ancestry.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.